My sobriety and working with ayahuasca

 I know for many people, reading the title of the blog post might have you scratching your head.
 How can I call myself sober and also work with ayahuasca?

 Ayahuasca (pronounced 'eye-ah-WAH-ska') is a South American psychoactive brew used both socially and as ceremonial spiritual medicine among the indigenous peoples of the Amazon basin.
-Depending on the region or where the shaman is from, it can also be referred to as yagé (Columbia) or daime tea (Brazil), and ayahuasca (Peru).
-It is a blend of two plants - the ayahuasca vine (Banisteriopsis caapi) and a shrub called chacruna (Psychotria viridis).
-If you are interested in going even more in depth about the differences, you can read more HERE.
+Depending on the region or where the shaman is from, it can also be referred to as yagé (Columbia) or Daime tea (Brazil), or ayahuasca (Peru).
+It is a blend of two plants - the ayahuasca vine (Banisteriopsis caapi) and a shrub called chacruna (Psychotria Viridis).
+If you are interested in going even more in-depth about the differences, you can read more HERE.

-During our day to day lives, we consciously make decisions, suppress feelings and emotions and compartmentalize our thoughts.
+During our day-to-day lives, we consciously make decisions, suppress feelings and emotions, and compartmentalize our thoughts.
 The thing about working with ayahuasca is that it goes beyond the conscious level and deep into your subconscious.
-It shows you what is already inside you, you might not be ready to see it all, which is why you might be consciously taking control and suppressing your thoughts, feelings and emotions.
+It shows you what is already inside you, you might not be ready to see it all, which is why you might be consciously taking control and suppressing your thoughts, feelings, and emotions.
 Plant medicine is something you have to be ready to work with.
-There is preparation that goes into the weeks before your ceremony, and I would absolutely recommend you working with someone who is knowledgeable and knows what to do to facilitate a proper ceremony.
-This is an ancient treatment that comes with wisdom that has been passed down, it's not something you just decide to do on a whim and you certainly shouldn't attempt to buy it online and drink yourself.
-It must be prepared properly and honored for it's sacred roots.
+There is the preparation that goes into the weeks before your ceremony, and I would absolutely recommend you work with someone who is knowledgeable and knows what to do to facilitate a proper ceremony.
+This is an ancient treatment that comes with the wisdom that has been passed down, it's not something you just decide to do on a whim and you certainly shouldn't attempt to buy it online and drink it yourself.
+It must be prepared properly and honored for its sacred roots.

 I am the type of person that believes there is a time and place for Western medicine and pharmaceuticals.
-I've had numerous surgeries and took medicine in the hospital, but I also didn't ask for any pain meds unless I absolutely needed it.
+I've had numerous surgeries and taken medicine in the hospital, but I also didn't ask for any pain meds unless I absolutely needed them.
 Even after I got out of the hospital I would sparingly or even completely abstain from pain meds - including after my C-sections and most recent back surgery.
 Call me crazy, but I'd rather feel the pain and know my limits rather than mask the pain and risk injuring myself.
-It's not just heavy narcotics I prefer to stay away from, I also don't take any over the counter medicine either.
+It's not just heavy narcotics I prefer to stay away from, I also don't take any over-the-counter medicine either.
 I fully believe my body can heal from most things and know I have a very strong immune system.
-I can count on one hand the amount of times I have been sick in 41 years.
+I can count on one hand the number of times I have been sick in 41 years.

 I am a completely open book, if you have any questions, please feel free to ask.
 This blog post is going to be part of a series of posts documenting my experience with plant medicine.
 I appreciate you following along on my journey.